Certificate IV in Work Health and Safety – BSB41415

 What are the assessment requirements?

-Note: As part of the process of checking students’ understanding during the training, and in an attempt to balance the assessment workload, TSA provides students with opportunities to generate some evidence for assessment during the face-to-face training.
+Note: As part of the process of checking students’ understanding during the training, and in an attempt to balance the assessment workload, we provide students with opportunities to generate some evidence for assessment during the face-to-face training.

 Students are required to complete a set of assessment tasks for each module they undertake.
 Satisfactory completion of all assessment tasks is required before a credential can be awarded.
 Examples of the evidence typically requested from students as part of their assessment tasks include:

-- Answers to knowledge-based questions and questions demonstrating students’ application of the required knowledge
+- Answers to knowledge-based questions and questions demonstrating the students’ application of the required knowledge

 - Completion of case studies